By Talkwalker

 “Advertising Value Equivalent (AVE) is a lousy form of public relations measurement.
 Practitioners use it because it’s easy.
 But it’s also wrong.”

-Looking at the credibility of AVEs, it’s not surprising that they are criticized frequently in the PR industry.
+Considering the credibility of AVEs, they’re frequently criticized in the PR industry.
 And yet, they’re still a commonly used metric.
-As John Noble points out in Chartered Public Relations: Lessons from Expert Practitioners, “the extent to which (AVEs are) criticized by commentators and researchers... is only matched by the extent that the concept is used in practice.”
-That’s pretty ridiculous.
+John Noble raises this in Chartered Public Relations: Lessons from Expert Practitioners.

-That’s simple.
-Stop using them.
-Yes, they may be quick; your client may love them; they may be what you’ve always used.
-But none of those reasons make them right.
+A simple way to stop AVEs is to stop using them.
+They may be quick; your client may love them; they may be what you’ve always used.
+None of those reasons make them right.

 “Return on investment should link the investment in public relations activity to the outcomes that it generates.
 The objectives of a public relations campaign should be tied as closely as possible to organisational objectives.
 Defining a measurement framework for a campaign is hard.
 Just as no two organisations are the same, no two objectives can be the same, and no measurement frameworks for a campaign will be the same.”

-Before you look at measuring your campaign results, define what outcome you wanted from it.
+Before you look at measuring your campaign results, define what outcome you want from it.
 Then, measure the PR impact.

-The PR impact is not based on how much your audience has seen or heard your PR.
+How much your audience has seen or heard your PR doesn’t impact your PR value.
 It’s about how much effect it had on them.
 It doesn’t rely on variables, but actual, real, tangible figures gathered from social media analytics, like...

 Traffic Monitoring

 You can measure the change in traffic on your website.
 Look for extra engagement, especially from new traffic, and visitor recency.
-If your PR has worked, you should see an increase in new visitors, and return traffic from people who haven’t visited for a while.
+If your PR works, you should see an increase in new visitors and return traffic.

 Don’t forget to measure your social media traffic too.
-Look for active engagement, where people are sharing your posts or commenting on them.
+Look for active engagement, where people share or comment on your posts.
 These people will have taken your message onboard and are helping it diffuse further.

 Virality

-A Virality Map can assess how successful your communications were, by looking at where they diffused and through which networks they were shared.
+A Virality Map can show how successful your communications were, by looking at where they shared.

 Sentiment

-You can measure the emotional impact a campaign has had on your audience, with sentiment analysis.
-This will give you a better idea of whether the PR piece was seen as having a positive or negative impact on your brand.
+You can measure the emotional impact a campaign has on your audience, with sentiment analysis.
+This will give you a better idea of whether the PR piece had a positive or negative impact on your brand.

 Demographic Reach